The next course

 induction week you will be ready to enjoy a further six

 weeks of weekly 2 hour sessions.
-Each session will be balanced
+Each session will

 The idea of Take

 Back the Reins is to help you get the most out the time